vrodriguezf/mlr/doc/knitted/tutorial/benchmark_experiments.md

-In order to get an unbiased estimate of the performance on new data, it is generally not enough to simply use repeated cross-validations for a given set of hyperparameters and methods (see section [tuning](tune.md)), as this might produce an overly optimistic result.
+In order to get an unbiased estimate of the performance on new data, it is generally not enough to simply use repeated cross-validation for a given set of hyperparameters and methods (see section [tuning](tune.md)), as this might produce an overly optimistic result.

-A better (although more time-consuming) approach is nesting two resampling methods.
-To make the explanation easier, let's take cross-validations, in this case also called "double cross-validation".
+A better (although more time-consuming) approach is to nest two resampling methods.
+To keep it simple, let's take cross-validations, which in this case is also called "double cross-validation".
 In the so called "outer" cross-validation the data is split repeatedly into a (larger) training set and a (smaller) test set in the usual way.
 Now, in every outer iteration the learner is tuned on the training set by performing an "inner" cross-validation.
-The best found hyperparameters are selected and afterwards used for fitting the learner to the complete "outer" training set.
-The resulting model is used to access the (outer) test set.
+The best hyperparameters are selected and afterwards used for fitting the learner to the complete "outer" training set.
+The resulting model is used to on the (outer) test set.
 This results in much more reliable estimates of the true performance distribution of the learner for unseen data.
-These can now be used to estimate locations (e.g. of the mean or median performance value) and to compare learning methods in a fair way.
+These can now be used to estimate locations (e.g. of the mean or median performance value) and compare learning methods in a fair way.

 In the following we will see four examples to show different benchmark settings: